Try our NEW Grass Fed Tallow Balm Products! SHOP HERE.

 Days are getting shorter, the weather is getting cooler.
 The leaves are just starting to turn.
 And, the cows are loving this weather.

 Cows produce the most in the spring and the fall, when the weather is cool and the grass is growing.
 Right now, the cows are eating fresh alfalfa grass, which is an awesomely nutritious food source for our (mostly) heritage breed cows.
-However, starting in late November, the farmer extends the fresh grass season by growing quick crops of oat grass.
-This means that our cows can continue grazing on fresh grass through December and sometimes into January.
+However, starting in late November, the farmer will extend the fresh grass season this year by growing quick crops of oat grass.
+This means that our cows can continue grazing on fresh grass through December and hopefully into January.

 Just like our cows, I tend to eat locally and seasonally.
 This means that my diet changes in the fall, too.
 I feed my family apples, pears, or dried fruit.
 Vegetables change to cool season plants like broccoli, spinach, and potatoes and winter squash and root vegetables of all sorts.
 Meat goes into the oven or slow cooker, with plenty of tender melt-in-your-mouth stews all winter.

 I am a simple home cook.
 I like to let the ingredients speak for themselves.
 One of my family’s favorite fall dishes is a good pot roast.
-I like to use a nice grass fed & finished roast, a more affordable cut of meat (our farm sells a variety of roasts for $8.00-13.95 per pound).
+I like to use a nice grass fed & finished roast, a more affordable cut of meat.

 A roast can come from any part of a steer.
 The more tender - and expensive - roasts from from the parts that move the least (think rib roast and tenderloin).
 Conversely, the tougher roasts that take best to braising come from the areas that get the most exercise, like the round.
 Generally, fattier cuts come from the front end.